-GEMXIT helps Australian businesses plan, review and improve Microsoft Sentinel across setup, SIEM visibility, Defender XDR integration, KQL analytics, workbooks and practical security operations design.
+GEMXIT helps organisations plan, review and improve Microsoft Sentinel across SIEM architecture, Defender XDR integration, data connectors, analytics rules, KQL hunting, workbooks, automation and incident response design.

-With Microsoft moving Sentinel operations into the Microsoft Defender portal, now is the time to review your connectors, incidents, permissions, automation and investigation workflows before the change affects your security team.
+With Sentinel moving fully into the Microsoft Defender portal after 31 March 2027, now is the time to review permissions, connectors, incidents, automation and analyst workflows before the transition becomes urgent.

 A service page for Microsoft Sentinel setup, Defender portal transition planning, SIEM visibility, analytics rule review, KQL workbooks and security operations.